alon-redis/PythonSlowClients/README.md

-# Redis Parallel Connections Tester
+# Redis Concurrent Slow Connections Tester

 This repository contains a Python script to test parallel connections to a Redis server.
 The script includes functionalities to simulate normal and slow connections, populate the database, and measure performance metrics such as throughput and latency.